-In the evening, hop on the Tube to Covent Garden, an area transformed into a winter haven come the holiday season.
-See the famous Piazza lit up and watch the lights sparkle from a 60ft Christmas tree and topiary reindeer.
-There are plenty of places to try for dinner; the Opera Quarter and St Martin's Courtyard are packed with a diverse mix of restaurants.
-Try Jamie's Italian, Indian cafe Dishoom or the Opera Tavern, which serves tapas-style dishes.
+As darkness falls, hop on the Tube to picture-pretty Covent Garden, an area transformed into a winter haven during the festive season.
+See the famous Piazza lit up and watch the lights sparkle on the giant Christmas tree before grabbing a bite to eat.
+There are plenty of places to try for dinner: The Opera Quarter and St Martin's Courtyard are packed with a diverse mix of restaurants.